K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 Figure 3: User Cookie: User_id Cookie = 1

 <img width="451" alt="Screenshot 2024-05-27 at 8 39 02 AM" src="https://github.com/K-Schriber/Unit-4-Comp-Sci/assets/142757998/f4b3a37a-1594-4310-92e3-e53a28560b43">

+# Flask App Routes
+App routes is the framework for mapping the url destincations to functions.
+Specficallyin `@app.route` is a decorator used to map URL paths (endpoints) to view functions.
+The mapping determines what function should be called when the a specfic URL is requested by the user [^9].
+The `app.route` also defines the methods that are allowed for the root such as GET and POST requests.
+For example in this application

 # Succes Criteria 1: The application for the Meme Reddit has a login/register system